yghlc/validate-thaw-slump/index.md

 <figcaption align = "center"><b>Fig. 1b Screenshots of retrogressive thaw slumps from online satellite imagery.
 These do not correspond to that in Fig. 1a </b></figcaption>
 </figure>

-### Mapping results derived from ArcticDEM using deep learning
+### Mapping results derived from ArcticDEM using deep learning and manual feature engineering
 We utilized an open-access, high-resolution (2 m), and multi-temporal digital surface model (ArcticDEM) and an automated algorithm built on deep learning techniques, aiming to identify RTSs in the Arctic as many as possible and compile a dataset that can serve as a basic for future mapping and monitoring.
 We have obtained a preliminary mapping result after processing over 200 TB of ArcticDEM as shown in the following figure.
 However, one nature of the automated algorithm is that its results contain false positive and false negative. **Therefore, the results must be validated carefully before releasing them to scientific communities for further analysis and model calibration.** Pan-Arctic is a huge region, and this kind of validation cannot be completed by an individual or a small team.

 <figure>
 <img src="figs/thawslump_ArcticDEM_overview_2examples_trim.jpg" alt="Trulli" style="width:100%">
 <figcaption align = "center"><b>Fig. 2 Preliminary mapping results (red rectangles) of retrogressive thaw slumps in the pan-Arctic.
-The background is composited imagery showing hill-shade and abrupt slope changes with a spatial resolution of two meters.
+The background is composited imagery showing hill-shade and steep-narrow slopes with a spatial resolution of two meters.
 A and B are two zoom-in examples.
-The lines in different colors represent abrupt slope changes in different years.</b></figcaption>
+The lines in different colors represent steep-narrow slopes in different years.</b></figcaption>
 </figure>

 ### Crowd-sourcing system